maikia/maikia/README.md

 <!-- Welcome to my github page. -->
 My name is Maria.

-I am a machine learning engineer with extensive experience in neuroscience and research.
+I am a Data Scientist with extensive experience in neuroscience, research and Software Development.

 I am passionate about both: science and programming and I am sharing those passions through various channels (teaching, Native Scientist, Software Carpentry and of course Pyladies).